 However, for those studies involving more than minimal risk, or which cannot be properly reviewed under Expedited procedures, such review must be conducted by a convened IRB (for a so-called Full Board review).
 Federal regulations require a convened Board to review “greater than minimal risk” protocols, protocol amendments, or modifications to such protocols.
 Further, the convened IRB must conduct continuing review of research at intervals appropriate to the degree of risk, but not less than once per year.
 It is important to note that even minimal risk studies may be subject to full board review if regulations specify for more extensive review and monitoring (i.e. prisoner’s research) or if the chair deems it appropriate for that project.

 The frequency of IRB meetings vary among institutions according to workload volume and availability of reviewers (Board members).
-At UNTHSC, the IRB meets the first Tuesday of every month in CBH 260 starting at 2:00 pm and continuing until all business is concluded for that meeting, usually 2 ½ – 3 hours later.
+The North Texas Regional IRB meets the first Tuesday of every month within the UNTHSC campus (Center for Bio Health 260) starting at 2:00 pm and continuing until all business is concluded for that meeting, usually 2 ½ – 3 hours later.

 The protocol submission deadline (for complete application packet/kit) is the third Monday of the month (usually 2 weeks) prior to the meeting – see schedule.
-This allows sufficient time for OReC human research protection coordinators, who staff and support the functions of the IRB, to prepare the protocols for full board IRB review and for proper pre-review by IRB members.
+This allows sufficient time for the Office of Research Compliance – North Texas Regional IRB staff, who support the functions of the IRB, to prepare the protocols for full board IRB review and for proper pre-review by IRB members.
 Prior to the IRB meeting, board members invest extensive time reviewing the protocols, consent forms, and research-related documents for careful consideration and to maximize efficiency during the convened meeting.

 - risk/benefit analysis,